danielgarthur/theotokarion-english/docs/README.md

 #### Ode 1

 <p class="ode">O come today, my soul, and let us offer the first-fruits of lamentation unto the Theotokos.
-For she hath redeemed the race of man from Adam's curse, and hath bestowed the blessing and joy.</p>
+For she hath redeemed the race of man from Adam’s curse, and hath bestowed the blessing and joy.</p>

-<p class="ode">My tears, as numerous as the Jordan's streams, shall in no wise suffice to wash away the mire of my sins.
+<p class="ode">My tears, as numerous as the Jordan’s streams, shall in no wise suffice to wash away the mire of my sins.
 But cleanse me, O Virgin, by thy compassion.</p>

 <p class="ode">O Virgin who gavest birth to Christ the sun of righteousness that setteth not, enlighten, I pray, the eyes of my soul darkened by the mist of pleasures and fatness of sin.</p>